 The Coding as Literacy project involves several dimensions: 1) the creation of programming environments, such as KIBO robotics and ScratchJr explicitly designed with a literacy approach, 2) resources, such as the CAL (Coding as Another Language) curriculum for ScratchJr and KIBO, which present the process of coding as a semiotic act, a meaning making activity, and not only a problem-solving challenge, 3) a theoretical framework proposed by Prof. Bers, which is described in her book Coding as a Playground, 4) a pedagogical approach with professional development strategies that explicitly highlight the connection between the activity of coding and the mastering of a language and its uses to convey meaning, 5) research studies in classrooms to understand the affordances of this approach compared to others, 6) experimental studies in lab settings to characterize cognitive mechanisms using fMRI to explore if the language networks in the brain activate when programming.

-The CAL curriculum is organized into four units, all centered around a children’s book, and are designed to engage emergent readers or early readers in expressive programming using the KIBO robotics kit or the tablet-based ScratchJr.
-Access CAL curriculum homepage.
+The CAL curriculum is organized into units centered around a children’s book and are designed to engage emergent readers or early readers in expressive programming using the KIBO robotics kit or the tablet-based ScratchJr.